zdaron9788/STELLAR_interns/Syllabus/Overview&Expectations.md

 # Internship Expectations

+1. Be present and active from 4:30pm-6:30pm on Tuesdays/Thursdays
-1. Every Tuesday a pull must be made to download that week's syllabus
+2. Every Tuesday a pull must be made to download that week's syllabus
-2. One person speaks at a time, everyone's voice is valuable
+3. One person speaks at a time, everyone's voice is valuable
+4. Ask for help!
-3. Please no cell phones unless its an emergency
+5. Please no cell phones unless its an emergency
+6. Clean up after yourself
+7. Take a bathroom break whenever you need one (just let us know you're stepping out)
-4. Put a post it on the top of your computer screen if you get stuck
+8. Put a post it on the top of your computer screen if you get stuck
-5. An exit survey is required at the end of every session
+9. An exit survey is required at the end of every session